Back to fellos.app

 Entity Type

-Set a start and end date to view actions within a specific time period.
-This is useful for investigating what happened during a particular week or month, or for generating activity reports for governance meetings.
+Two date pickers labeled From and To.
+Set a date range to view actions within a specific period — useful for investigating what happened during a particular week or month, or for generating activity reports for governance meetings.

 Tip